Objective Momentum Barriers in Wall Turbulence: Results

-Lastly, the bottom-left panel of Figure \ref{fig:TNTI1} shows the vorticity norm in the same domain, a diagnostic commonly used in TNTI identification \citep[see][]{Holzner2006,DaSilva2014}.
-This plot provides a similar but simpler picture of the flow dynamics in comparison with TSE, and the details do not indicate exactly where an interface should be drawn.
-There is no vorticity peak at the turbulent interface, as is sometimes possible at the TNTI \citep{DaSilva2014}.
-As well, the change in vorticity is quite gradual, not giving a clear drop in the vorticity PDF as is often used to separate rotational and irrotational flow fields.
+Lastly, the bottom-left panel of Figure \ref{fig:TNTI1} shows the vorticity norm in the same domain, a diagnostic commonly used in TNTI identification \citep[see][]{Holzner2006, DaSilva2014}.
+This plot provides a similar but simpler picture of the flow dynamics in comparison with TSE, but the details do not indicate exactly where an interface should be drawn.
+There is no localized shear-driven vorticity peak along the turbulent interface, as is sometimes possible at the TNTI \citep{DaSilva2014}.
+As well, the change in vorticity is quite gradual, not giving a clear jump in the vorticity PDF as is often used to separate rotational and irrotational flow fields.
 For these reasons, vorticity is not commonly used for internal interface diagnostics, but is included here as it does provide a closer comparison with momentum barrier field behavior than the streamwise velocity (UMZ) visualization.
-We recall that much of UMZ theory relies on an analogy with turbulent/non-turbulent interfaces.
+As well, much of UMZ theory relies on an analogy with jumps across turbulent/non-turbulent interfaces.

 The ability of the TSE field to identify divergent behavior of barrier streamlines and appropriately locate the MTB is illustrated in Figure \ref{fig:StraightestContour_Downsample_Compare}.
 Here, we expand our focus from Figure \ref{fig:TNTI1} to a narrow subsection of the channel.
-The left column shows the local geometry of the MTB (blue) and UMZ (red) interfaces near the $z^{+}=2.75$ plane.
-The right column shows a zoomed-in view of the interfaces in the domain of Figure \ref{fig:TNTI1} and the nearby trajectories of the barrier equation (\ref{eq:instant barrier}).
+The left column shows the local geometry of the MTB (blue) and UMZ (red) interfaces near the $z=2.75$ plane.
+The right column shows a zoomed in view of the interfaces in the domain of Figure \ref{fig:TNTI1} and the nearby trajectories of the barrier equation (\ref{eq:instant barrier}).